Friday, October 3, 2025

 This is the CH-3E.

-My dad's dad flew on this plane as a mechanic in the Air Force.
+My dad's dad flew on this helicopter as a mechanic and then flight engineer in the Air Force.

-The boys also saw the type of plane Grandpa died on, but I don't have that picture.
+The boys also saw the type of plane Grandpa died on, a C-133.

 Harrison in front of an F-15.